psrijan/NewsSearch/README.md

 #### Thought process:
 For this project, it was important to decide and build a backend before the client side.
 The reason for this is deciding on database storage, APIs and services make it clearer to implement the client side logic.

  While initially I had decided to use elastic search, it's TransactionClient in spring wasn't consistent with the version of elasticsearch I installed.
+Now I'm using mongodb to store the information.

 I have used the inbuilt Spring Repository to query documents from mongodb and sorting is done in the UI itself through a class.